 I bike down to the theater district to check out a singer-songwriter workshop.
-My friends Mike & Cory meet me at the club, a place called Biscuits and Blues, on the corner of Mason & Geary.
+My friends Mike & Cory meet me at the club, a place called Biscuits and Blues.

-I feel nervous and brusque as a skinny, slightly punk, quite gorgeous blonde at the door tries to talk to me... and I just can't, despite her friendliness.
-Place feels warm, welcoming, but I'm uneasy.
-Dunno why.
+I feel nervous and brusque as a skinny, slightly punk, quite gorgeous blonde at the door tries to talk to me.
+Despite her friendliness, I just can't!
+Place feels warm, welcoming, but I'm uneasy--dunno why.
 Sit with my friends, stick close, stay silent.

 - Kev: "When You're in Pain, I'm in Pain."
 I'm baffled.
-No idea what it's about except shared pain.
+No idea what it's about except, uh, pain.

 - Kat: a simple folksong about songwriting.
 I like the chorus but think the verses need compressing.
 Bonnie feels the same, suggests Kat trim half a verse.

 - Billy: "Every Day".
 Raw, just written, but rich chord changes & nuanced moods.
 Mike & I agree later it was the best all night.
 Bonnie's critique shocks me--she DISLIKES its bittersweet complexity.
 Wow.
 I can't trust her--MY songs are this complex.
 During the break, I track down Billy and praise that song, say "Bonnie gave you bad feedback."
 He's the only stranger I talk to--still feel weirdly on edge.

 - Rick Hardin: three songs, each one a mood-slab: monotonous speed, style, rhythm.
 No development!
 Some clever puns, but his emo singing--well, mumbling--sabotages himself.